mslinn/jekyll_img/README.md

 </picture>
 ```

+If both `blah.webp` and `blah.png` were available,
-The above would fetch and display `blah.webp` if the web browser supported `webp` format,
+the above would fetch and display `blah.webp` if the web browser supported `webp` format,
 otherwise it would fetch and display `blah.png`.